Engaged and Prosperous Communities

 ![]() ![]() ![]() ![]() |

-The culture and diversity of local communities, including the preservation of heritage and the promotion of local traditions and practices
+Enabling culture and diversity of local communities through preservation of heritage and promotion of local traditions and practices

 Supporting local business development, skills and capacity building in the local labour force, as well as entrepreneurship opportunities

-Childhood, youth and adult continuing-studies initiatives as well as research and education initiatives relevant to the mining sector
+Fostering opportunities for childhood, youth and adult continuing studies, as well as research and education initiatives relevant to the mining sector

 The protection and preservation of the natural environment around our mines that go well beyond regulatory requirements